 33 North High Street, Columbus

-COTA Administrative Offices, located at 33 North High Street, also house a Pass Sales center, an operator relief station and an employee day room for operators to relax in between shifts
+COTA Administrative Offices, located at 33 North High Street, also house a Customer Experience Center, an operator relief station and an employee day room for operators to relax in between shifts

 1600 McKinley Avenue